AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/clients-concept.md

 ### <a name="authorization-code-pi-server"></a>Authorization code client PI Server counterpart

 Authorization code clients have no direct PI Server equivalent, but they are similar to the combined behavior of a trust and mappings in PI Data Archive.
-These clients are similar to trusts because they only allow users to access OCS if the application that uses them meets certain criteria, for example, the application must be served at a specific URL.
+These clients are similar to trusts because they only allow users to access the portal if the application that uses them meets certain criteria, for example, the application must be served at a specific URL.
 However, like a mapping, authorization code clients require the user to authenticate as a known user account within the tenant.

 ### <a name="authorization-code-bp"></a>Authorization code client best practices